timdegroot1996/robotframework-dashboard/README.md

 The Robot Framework Dashboard is a tool for [Robot Framework](https://robotframework.org/) that provides insight of your test results across multiple runs.
 The tool makes use of the built in Robot Framework [Result Visitor API](https://robot-framework.readthedocs.io/en/stable/_modules/robot/result/visitor.html) to analyse output.xml files, stores these in a simple sqlite3 database and finally creates a HTML dashboard that makes use of [Chart.js](https://www.chartjs.org/docs/latest/) and [Datatables](https://datatables.net/) for the graphs and tables and makes use of [Bootstrap](https://getbootstrap.com/) for styling.

-If you need help, have suggestions or want to discuss anything, feel free to contact through the [slack channel](https://robotframework.slack.com/).
+If you need help, have suggestions or want to discuss anything, feel free to contact through the [Slack Channel](https://robotframework.slack.com/archives/C07SPR6N9AB).

 ## Command Line Features